asalber/asalber.github.io/office/excel/manual/formulas.md

-### Not function
+### NOT function
 The `NOT` function will return TRUE if its argument is FALSE, and FALSE if its argument is TRUE.
 Its syntax is `NOT(condition)`, where *condition* is a logical condition.

-The following truth table shows the returned value by the function according to the corresponding values of its argument.
+The following truth table shows the returned value by the NOT function according to the corresponding values of its argument.

 | A  | NOT(A) |